+To me, Christmas is about children.
+So I’m not often a big spender for adults during the Christmas season.
+I like to make homemade gifts that show I care without laying out the big bucks.
+No debt for Christmas is my motto.
+So, I love these Christmas ornament gifts that you can make for LESS THAN $3 per person.
 Plus, these Candy Cane Christmas ornaments are beautiful, and unbelievably easy to make.
-This would be a great project with little ones, and could easily be done by a young teen on their own.
-The quick time it takes for it to come together makes for quick gratification even for those with little patience.
+This would be a great DIY project to do with little ones, and could easily be done by a young teen on their own.
+The quick time it takes for it to come together makes for fast gratification even for those with little patience.
 And breaking anything into little pieces is ALWAYS fun!
 I hope you enjoy this DIY Candy Cane Ornaments tutorial.

-Homemade Candy Canes Ornaments Craft Tutorial
+Homemade Candy Cane Ornament Craft Tutorial

 First… the craft supplies: